 This means you may need to install heavy duty hinges or drawer glides.

-Hanging Melamine on light weight hardware can result in damage to your cabinetry and the doors or drawers you’ve installed.
+Hanging Melamine on lightweight hardware can cause damage to your cabinetry and the doors or drawers you’ve installed.